Who we are

-OurDigitalWorld is a not-for-profit organization governed by a Board of Directors whose members have long histories with the project and connection with similar projects in and around Canada.
-ODW is staffed by a dynamic, virtual team whose collective experience amounts to decades of work in software and system development, archives and digitization project management in public, school and academic organizations.
+OurDigitalWorld is staffed by a fully remote team from across Ontario whose collective experience amounts to decades of work in software and system development, archives, and digitization project management in public, school and academic organizations.

 We’ve been working on local, regional, and provincially-scaled digitization projects since 2005.

 OurDigitalWorld (ODW) is the successor to OurOntario, an initiative of Knowledge Ontario (KO) that was the result of widespread consultations between the Ontario Library Association (OLA) and provincial stakeholders representing Ontario’s public libraries, colleges, universities, public schools, and government ministries.
 When KO ceased operation in 2012, OurDigitalWorld was formed to carry on the vital work in providing an option to digitize historic materials.

 OurOntario was built on established, community-based initiatives for collecting and curating newspaper materials, including BMD (Birth/Marriages/Deaths) indexes and newspaper-based collections, and ODW carries this commitment forward to the present day.